RaZeSloth/bot-template-ts/README.md

 # Starting the project

-First, you'd have to build the project with `yarn install` to start the bot run `yarn run start`
+First, you'd have to build the project with `yarn install` to start the bot run `yarn start:dev` or `yarn start` for live environment

 If wanted, the code can be compiled to JavScript with `yarn build`, use `yarn built` to run the JavaScript with nodejs